WAVI-ice-sheet-model/WAVI-website/README.md

 Main website for the whole WAVI.jl ecosystem.
 The website is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

+This is the website for the WAVI ecosystem as a whole.
+You can find the WAVI.jl [documentation here](https://rjarthern.github.io/WAVI.jl/).

 # Making Changes

 Please follow the instructions below to make changes.